Physical Challenge: Amputee

-Rico is a Portland, OR native.
-In March 2001, he enlisted in the U.S. Army and served on a peace keeping mission in Kosovo and later deployed on 3 combat tours in Iraq.
+In March 2001, Rico Roman enlisted in the U.S. Army and served on a peace keeping mission in Kosovo.
+He later deployed on 3 combat tours in Iraq.
 In August of 2009, he was wounded by an improvised explosive device while serving his third tour.
-The blast injured both of his leg and ultimately lead to the amputation of his left leg above the knee.
+The blast injured both of his legs and ultimately lead to the amputation of his left leg above the knee.

-Rico was first introduced to CAF at the Center for the Intrepid “Mini- Try”.
-In October of that year, Rico participated in CAF’s San Diego Triathlon Challenge.
+Rico was introduced to CAF at the Center for the Intrepid “Mini-Try” and in October of that same year, he participated in the San Diego Triathlon Challenge.
 In addition to triathlon, CAF Operation Rebound provided Rico support for his first set of sled hockey equipment.
 He competed on the 2014 and 2018 gold medal winning U.S. Paralympic Sled Hockey team and is currently fighting for gold in Beijing in his 3rd Paralympic Games.

 “CAF gave me the support that I needed to make the team.”- Rico Roman